bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 ~~~~~~~~~~~~~~~~~~~~~

 You can also combine the above technicques to create plots of stacked and
 grouped bars.
-Here is an examples that groups bars by quarter and stacks
+Here is an example that groups bars by quarter and stacks
 them by region:

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_stacked_grouped.py